powsybl/powsybl.github.io/docs/configuration/modules/table-formatter.md

 of this property is the language code (2-characters code) of the system default locale.

 ## printHeader
-The `printHeader` property is an optional property that defines if the headers of the columns are displayed.
+The `printHeader` property is an optional property that defines whether the headers of the columns are displayed or not.
 The default value of this property is `true`.

 ## printTitle
-The `printTitle` property is an optional property that defines if the title of the table is displayed.
+The `printTitle` property is an optional property that defines whether the title of the table is displayed or not.
 The default value of this property is `true`.

 ## separator